AdamJSc/prediction-league/README.md

 ### "FakeSeason"

 Much of the functionality within this system is time-sensitive in relation to the Season that applies to the current Realm.
-Functionality such as whether or not an Entry or Entry Selection can be created or updated at any given moment is determined by the corresponding timeframes set on the Season itself.
+Functionality such as whether or not an Entry or Entry Prediction can be created or updated at any given moment is determined by the corresponding timeframes set on the Season itself.

 Usually these will be **absolute** timeframes that pertain to the dates relevant to a real-world Season